ernaniaz/jquery.loader/README.md

             dep: []
           }
         ],
   // Add array with CSS file list to be loaded.
-Structure must has 'name' and 'src' informations.
+Structure must has 'name', 'src' and 'dep' informations.
   'css': [
            {
              name: 'main-css',
-             src: 'css/main-css.css'
+             src: 'css/main-css.css',
+             dep: []
            }
          ],
   // Should permit or not the use of cache.
 If false, will be added ?_(TIMESTAMP NUMBER) to URL, to avoid browser cache.